xosadmin/yos/README.md

 Website: https://www.y-os.xyz/
 Compiled firmware download: https://download.y-os.xyz/

-Y-os is based on OpenWrt, which is a Linux operating system targeting embedded devices.
+Y-os is based on OpenWrt, which is a Linux that targeting embedded devices.
-Y-os基于OpenWrt，是一个适用于嵌入式设备的操作系统。

-All releases and source codes are tested and works stability.
-所有的release和代码已经经过测试并可以使用

 ## Development